DICOM Web Viewer: Smarter Imaging Anywhere

 Medicai

-Medicai is a secure, cloud-native platform that combines image access with collaboration and AI-powered tools.
+Medicai is a secure, cloud-native platform that combines image access, collaboration, and AI-powered tools.
 Designed to fit modern healthcare workflows, it offers speed, flexibility, and compliance out of the box.

 dicom web viewer